tomcl/HowToUseGitTJWC/README.md

 ## Useful Git

+The commands here are useful and relatively simple to use.

 ### Git Amend

-Suppose you have made a _local_ commit and suddenly realise you forgot something.
+Suppose you have made a _local_ commit (not yet pushed) and suddenly realise you forgot something.
 Instead of doing another commit, you can do a `commit --amend` that will change the most recent commit adding your new changes to it.

 This is safe and a great idea to reduce the number of useless commits.
-One restriction is that it will not work once you have Pushed a commit outside your local repo.
+One restriction is that it _will not work easily once you have Pushed the commit outside your local repo_.
+In that case you have to fix up things after the amend as follows:

+* Pull
+* Merge
+* Manually delete conflict markers in merge conflict file
+* Commit
+* Push

 You can use Git command line tools, or Git GUI to implement `git --amend`.
 Git GUI is similar to GitHub GUI but not recommended for normal use because it exposes the confusing _staging area_.
 However it allows a larger set of advanced git commands with some GUI help.